timho1047/COMP4901B-LLMs/group-project/README.md

 ## General Rules
-1. Each group should have 2 students, not more.
+1. Each group should have 2-3 students, not more than 3.
 In case you feel difficult to find a teammate, you can choose to work alone.
-You will not be penalized by working alone, but you will not get bonus either, as we aim to bring students to work together on this project.
+You will not be penalized by working alone, but you will not get bonus either, as we aim to bring students to work together on this project. **Please sign up to form the group on Canvas [here](https://canvas.ust.hk/courses/64649/groups).**
 2. Different from other regular homework, this project is designed to be more open-ended, thus we don't provide detailed step-by-step codebases for you to only fill in some functions as in other homework.
 Instead, you need to implement the entire thing from scratch.
 This gives you more flexibility, and you don't need to stick to any environment setup, as long as the project goals are consistent.
 3. Following the first point, sometimes we deliberately do not provide detailed instructions on how to use some tools or APIs, instead we provide documentation references for you to grab yourself.
 Consider this as a necessary skill for LLM projects now and in the future.
 4. This project doesn't need GPUs, thus you are free to use any CPU-based machine to run your code, such as the Google Colab, the CSE cluster, your own laptop (mac or windows), etc. Particularly, if you are using a windows machine, you may need to make certain adjustments to the environment setup and commands.